vue-final/vue-final-modal/README.md

 Plugin API can be called within any component through `this.$vfm`.

-- In Composition API (Only in Vue 3 version):
+- In Composition API (Vue 3 only):

-> Only support in Vue 3

 ```js
 import { inject } from 'vue'